-This issue reared its head last year due to state funding.
+This issue reared its head two years ago due to state funding.
 Public school students need to be enrolled in 5 classes a day for the school to receive “full-time” compensation from the state.
 Anything less than 5 classes results in the school district getting only “part-time’ compensation.

-A work-around was created this year by enrolling SVSEF athletes in simple classes such as “Office Aide”, or “Pass”.
+A work-around was created last year by enrolling SVSEF athletes in and IDLA Lab for their 5th period.
 They were required to sign into their 5th period class (for attendance purposes) but were then allowed to leave to for training.
-I would imagine this will be a possibility for next year, but there is no official policy in place.

 It is not recommended for 9th and 10th graders to take 3 release periods, but certain exceptions exist in each SVSEF discipline.
 If you are hoping to take 3 release periods it will be necessary to eventually work with your counselor in order to place you in an appropriate 5th period class.
 The most important thing to do when requesting your courses is to write “SVSEF” in bold on top of your course request sheet so it will be flagged during the scheduling process.